rcook/rclopts/README.md

 # Licence

-_rgpg_ is released under the MIT licence.
+_rclopts_ is released under the MIT licence.